Narrated Abu Huraira:

 We went out and Ghalib bin Abjar was accompanying us.
 He fell ill on the way and when we arrived at Medina he was still sick.
 Ibn Abi 'Atiq came to visit him and said to us, "Treat him with black cumin.
 Take five or seven seeds and crush them (mix the powder with oil) and drop the resulting mixture into both nostrils, for `Aisha has narrated to me that she heard the Prophet (ﷺ) saying, 'This black cumin is healing for all diseases except As-Sam.'
 Aisha said, 'What is As-Sam?'
 He said, 'Death."

-The black bean has many names, such as nigella, Roman coriander or black cumin, and it has always been known as a kind of spice and has been used since ancient times as a type of treatment for many diseases.
+The black cumin has many names, such as nigella, Roman coriander or black cumin, and it has always been known as a kind of spice and has been used since ancient times as a type of treatment for many diseases.

-The black bean contains:
+The black cumin contains:

 Approximately 21% of its ingredients are protein.